JCSDA-internal/soca/scripts/workflow/README.md

 of the system being run on and the workflow type being used

 ## workflow system ##
-* `apps/` - cycling script that should work on any HPC that uses the slurm job managemnt system or singularity containers
+* `apps/` - cycling script that should work on any HPC that uses the slurm job managemnt system or workstation with no workload management.